-report the valid target that's been tracked for the longest period of time e.g. a valid target travelling at 32kph will be reported even if a new 50kph target is seen 3 seconds later report the average speed of the valid target that's been tracked for the longest period of time e.g. a valid target travelling around 32kph (±2kph) will have its average speed reported over the duration it's been tracked, even if a new 50kph target is seen 3 seconds later report the valid target with the fastest speed, regardless of distance from the sign or duration of the track.
+report the valid target that's been tracked for the longest period of time.

+e.g. a valid target travelling at 32kph will be reported even if a new 50kph target is seen 3 seconds later.

+Report a smoothed speed of the target thats been tracked for the longest period of time.

+e.g. a valid target travelling around 32kph (±2kph) will have its average speed reported over the duration it's been tracked, even if a new 50kph target is seen 3 seconds later.